prcutler/prcutler/README.md

 #### What I'm working on
 - I've started to tinker with electronics and hardware, specifically the Raspberry Pi.
 It's fun to combine my budding Python skills with hardware.
 I just finished my `pi-dial` project, which uses a Raspberry Pi, a 3D printed enclosure, an LCD, and two rotary encoders to change the input, volume, and mute status of my Denon receiver over the network.
 - I recently purchased a 3D Printer, a Creality Ender 3 v2, and I'm combining that with my interest in CircuitPython.
-- My CircuitPython projects include an Adafruit Macropad, Sound Reactive Neopixels powered by a rp2040 Feather, a Media Dial, and another project just in the planning phase.
+- My CircuitPython projects include an Adafruit Macropad, Sound Reactive Neopixels powered by a rp2040 Feather, and a number of projects in the planning phase.